Major League Roller Hockey: History

 The 2013–2014 MLRH World Championships would see Doug Jones add former NHL player, Bob Sullivan become MLRH European president and the results were the first world championships played in Mannheim, Germany which saw Vuorlean Veikot as the new MLRH Champion as they defeated the Koovee Rollers (both teams from Finland).
 "7" players from both teams ended up playing in the IIHF World championships and won the World title.
 Lassee Lapoleinen was the MLRH 2014 MVP.
 "Bringing Bob Sullivan in with his contacts and respect in the European market was a breath of fresh air and a huge help to bringing us credibility", stated Jones.

-Also during the season, Rollerhockeytv.net scored some big viewership and special guests as Future NHL HOF'er Charlie Simmer, former NHL player Chris Kotsopolous, Former Pittsburgh Penguin owner and 2 time Stanley Cup champion Howard Baldwin, plus NHL players Patrick Maroon, Chris Kotsopoulos and Anaheim Ducks 2nd round draft pick Nic Kerdiles all appeared on the show.
+Also during the season, Rollerhockeytv.net scored some viewership and guests as Future NHL Hall of Famer Charlie Simmer, former NHL player Chris Kotsopolous, Former Pittsburgh Penguin owner and 2 time Stanley Cup champion Howard Baldwin, plus NHL players Patrick Maroon, Chris Kotsopoulos and Anaheim Ducks 2nd round draft pick Nic Kerdiles all appeared on the show.

 During the summer of 2014, the league recruited younger players with a super league which began play starting in June at Washington, DC and had 7 teams.
 The season would end with the Bullies, winning their third consecutive championship as they defeated the Philadelphia Demons in the best of three in Irvine, California.
 The Bullies dominated the Demons.
 As the season ended, tensions would surface between Jones and Raue and the league would sputter to start the 2014–2015 season.
 Jones and Sullivan would part ways with MLRH.

 In Jones's absence, MLRH adapted tournament style play with no check format.
 Teams embraced the non-check format and organizations like the respected San Diego Hosers, participated.
 "Our team had been recruited for years to play MLRH, but we did not wish to play with the full check format.
 Removing the checking aspect, brought us the chance to play finally and our decision to play had nothing to do with who is or was running MLRH", Joe Noris of the San Diego Hosers stated.
 Noris, was a four-time guest on This week in Roller Hockey.
 By removing the checking aspect, MLRH had brought teams back into the fold who were not playing due to the full check part of the game.
 Jones and Sullivan were to bring their hockey tournament European Pro Roller hockey to Las Vegas, but had to cancel due to Sullivan's illness.